 Several economic indicators are scheduled to be released this week for the Eurozone and may affect the Euro.
-In addition, Eurogroup meetings on the 11th and ECOFIN meetings on the 12th may cause volatility in Euro price.
+In addition, Eurogroup meetings on the 11th and ECOFIN meetings on the 12th may cause volatility in the Euro price.

 Two speeches by German Buba President Nagel this week, on the 11th and the 12th are also expected to attract the attention of market participants.
 Nagel has raised a dissenting voice within the ECB, disapproving of the Central Bank’s plan to deal with financial fragmentation within the EU.